saurabh-hirani/terraform-aws-state-mgmt/README.md

 have versioning enabled, some have logging enabled, etc. This module aims to have a standard, uniform way of creating Terraform remote state S3 buckets catering to a variety of options.

+As this module creates the state bucket which stores Terraform state for further infra, the **terraform.state** file for this infra isn't stored in S3.
+It has to be stored locally e.g. checking it into git.

 ### Different ways of creating AWS remote state

 1. Plain S3 bucket